Skip to main content

 Shows a user account page with Switch to business highlighted, savings of $1236.5 over the last 12 months, and menu options for orders, settings, membership, and family account management.

-After a customer switches to a business account, they have access to the following menu items:
+After switching to a business account, customers have access to the following menu items:

 • Team members